Animal transport authorisations

 Individuals who have done the training and passed the examination can then apply for a certificate of competence from their nearest Regional State Administrative Agency.

 Authorised animal transporters need to have their vehicles inspected and approved before they can be used to transport animals.
-Once you have submitted your application for authorisation to us, your Regional Veterinary Officer will contact you to agree on a suitable time for an inspection of your vehicles.
+Once you have submitted your application for authorisation to us, the official veterinarian will contact you to agree on a suitable time for an inspection of your vehicles.

 The requirements for vehicles depend on the species of animals that you intend to transport.
 Whether you intend to use the vehicles on short (less than 8 hours) or long (more than 8 hours) journeys also affects the requirements.
 Take all the equipment that you intend to use in your vehicles with you to the inspection facility, and make sure that all your systems and tools work as intended.

-Certificate of approval in connection with a revised authorisation: EUR 115 per vehicle
+Certificate of approval in connection with a revised authorisation: EUR 120 per vehicle.

 Frequently asked questions